 For gamers, there's nothing worse than popups at the critical moment.
 The Game Booster blocks these and optimises CPU performance.
 Running on a new gaming laptop, you may notice no difference when playing demanding games on a PC equipped with a beefy GPU, but older machines may receive a noticeable performance boost.

-There's also a very useful PC tune up facility that will defragment your registry, clear browser caches, clean up temporary files, and keep your PC starting up and running as fast as possible.
+There's also a very useful PC Tuneup facility that will defragment your Registry, clear browser caches, clean up temporary files, and keep your PC starting up and running as fast as possible.
 Unlike some other products, this doesn't also delete your browser cookies and log you out of all your accounts.

-From an end user perspective, the real star of the show is the Home Network Scanner.
+For some people, the real star of the show is the Home Network Scanner.
 This examines your connected devices (including connected thermostats, baby monitors, and other IoT devices) for vulnerabilities.

-BullGuard mobile app
+BullGuard mobile security

 The antitheft module allows you to locate the device, perform a remote backup of all data, wipe it and even make it "scream" that it's stolen.
 The call manager is still included, but tapping it results in a message that changes to Android mean that non-system apps cannot manage call functionality.